Updates on the CDC Advisory Committee’s efforts to weaken infection control guidance for health care

 The CDC initially tasked HICPAC to draft updates.
 HICPAC’s process to develop these updates has not been transparent and has lacked in public input.
 NNU’s advocacy has resulted in several significant improvements.

-NNU’s concerns with HICPAC’s Draft—and why the CDC should reject it
+NNU’s concerns with HICPAC’s Draft—and why the CDC needed to reject it

 Health care employers have a legal and moral obligation to provide a safe and healthful workplace for workers.
 However, HICPAC’s 2024 draft Guideline to Prevent Transmission of Pathogens in Healthcare Settings is explicitly geared toward frontline nurses and health care workers and what they can do to prevent infectious disease transmission, when it should be aimed at health care employers (frontline health care workers should be able to reference it, but do not bear responsibility or authority for many elements of infection prevention).
 HICPAC’s choice to focus on individual health care workers inappropriately seeks to shift the responsibility, risk, burden, and blame onto individual workers to protect corporate profits—which comes at the expense of protections.